ingo/ingo.github.io/_recipes/cantonese_roast_grilled_duck.md

 author: Chinese Grandma
 category: Entrees
 description: A Chinese grandma's approach to a classic Cantonese dish.
 This recipe is approximate and by feel, so feel free to tweak it to your liking.
+This Cantonese style roast duck recipe provides instructions based on the handed-down cooking wisdom of a Chinese grandma.
+Her time-honored techniques for preparing the duck and roasting it result in deliciously crispy skin and moist, flavorful meat.
+Since it's an approximate recipe, don't be afraid to tweak amounts and cooking times based on your preferences.
 favorite: "\u2713"
 image: cantonese_roast_grilled_duck.jpg
 size: 4-6 servings